 1/4 tsp. ground cloves

-1 pound apples (2 to 3 large), peeled, cored, and thinly sliced (see note, below)
+1 pound apples (2 to 3 large), peeled, cored, and thinly sliced (see the note below)

 1 cup coarsely chopped unsalted hazelnuts